nfredrik/mickarucken/README.md

 It's mounted at a board that a includes a pull-up resistor.
 I have used 3 DHT11s.
 2 with boards and 1 without.
 The one without needed a external resistor, 4.7 kohm.

-I noticed early that the accuracy of the DHT11 was not than good, so I decided to do budget Triple Modular Redundancy (TMR).
+I noticed early that the accuracy of the DHT11 was not than good, so I decided to do a simple triple modular redundancy solution.
 Out of three always pick 2 ones closest to each other in temperature and humidity.